-International protection includes Appendix II of CMS Agreement on the Conservation of Migratory Species of Wild Animals (BONN Convention, 1983); Appendix II of BERN Convention on the Conservation of European Wildlife and Natural Habitats (applied to this species, from 1987); and Annex II of the EU Habitats Directive (1992) (prohibiting all forms of deliberate capture, killing or disturbance, especially during breeding, rearing or migration; banning the keeping, sale, or exchange of such species; and requiring that member states monitor the incidental capture and killing of all cetaceans, and carries out research on conservation measures to prevent such accidents).
-Like all cetacean species, it is also listed on Annex IV Animal and Plant Species of Community Interest in Need of Strict Protection of the EU Habitats Directive (1992).
+International protection includes Appendix II of CMS Agreement on the Conservation of Migratory Species of Wild Animals (BONN Convention, 1983); Appendix II of BERN Convention on the Conservation of European Wildlife and Natural Habitats (applied to this species, from 1987); and Annex II of the EC Habitats Directive (1992) (prohibiting all forms of deliberate capture, killing or disturbance, especially during breeding, rearing or migration; banning the keeping, sale, or exchange of such species; and requiring that member states monitor the incidental capture and killing of all cetaceans, and carries out research on conservation measures to prevent such accidents).
+Like all cetacean species, it is also listed on Annex IV Animal and Plant Species of Community Interest in Need of Strict Protection of the EC Habitats Directive (1992).
 It is listed on List C1 of Council Regulation and, since 1985, has been treated by the European Community as if it is on CITES Appendix II (trade controlled to prevent overexploitation).
 Status listed by IUCN (1991) as insufficiently known.
-In the UK, it receives special protection in respect of particular methods of killing or taking under The Wildlife & Countryside Act

-(1981) and the Wildlife (Northern Ireland) Order (1985).
+In UK, it receives special protection in respect of particular methods of killing or taking under The Wildlife & Countryside Act (1981) and the Wildlife (Northern Ireland) Order (1985).
 One of the species for which the Agreement on the Conservation of Small Cetaceans in the Baltic and North Seas (ASCOBANS) (1992), applies.

-In the eastern North Atlantic, the harbour porpoise is widely distributed on the continental shelf from the Barents Sea south to the coast of France and Spain, although in the last thirty years it has become scarce in the southernmost North Sea, English Channel, and Bay of Biscay.
-Nevertheless, it is the commonest cetacean recorded in British and Irish waters, though most abundant along the south and west coasts of Ireland, western and northern Scotland including the Hebrides and Northern Isles, in East Scotland and Northeast England, and in some coastal areas within the Irish Sea (mainly off SW south west Wales).
-Only small numbers occur in Ssouthwest England, and the species becomes scarce eastwards along the south coast of England, in the Thames estuary and off East Anglia.
+In the eastern North Atlantic, the harbour porpoise is widely distributed on the continental shelf from the Barents Sea south to the coast of France and Spain, although in the last thirty years, it has become scarce in the southernmost North Sea, English Channel, and Bay of Biscay.
+Nevertheless, it is the commonest cetacean recorded in British and Irish waters, though most abundant along the south and west coasts of Ireland, western and northern Scotland including the Hebrides and Northern Isles, in East Scotland and Northeast England, and in some coastal areas within the Irish Sea (mainly off SW Wales).
+Only small numbers occur in Southwest England, and the species becomes scarce eastwards along the south coast of England, in the Thames estuary and off East Anglia.
 General declines were noted in coastal areas of the southern North Sea during the 1970's, extending and including some more northern and Atlantic sites during the early 1980's, with some indication of a reversal in this trend in the late 1980's to the present (Evans, 1992; Sea Watch unpubl. data).

-Porpoises are common all along the eastern (and western) seaboard of the Outer Hebrides including South Uist, Eriskay, Barra, Mingulay and Berneray, and the species occurs in Sound of Barra including close to both of the sites on Aird Mhor that are proposed for a ferry terminal port.
+Porpoises are common all along the eastern (and western) seaboard of the Outer Hebrides including South Uist, Eriskay, and Barra, and the species occurs in Barra Sound and has been recorded in the Sound of Eriskay.
 As elsewhere, porpoises can be found sometimes in very shallow waters.
 The species is apparently resident throughout the year in the region, although peak numbers are recorded between July and September.
 The area is used both for feeding and breeding.

-The main diet of porpoises is small fish (usually less than 40 cm length) such as young herring, sprats, sand-eels, whiting, saithe, and pollack, although particularly in winter months, prey such as dab, flounder, sole, and cod are taken.
+The main diet of porpoises is small fish (usually less than 40cm length) such as young herring, sprats, sand-eels, whiting, saithe, and pollack, although particularly in winter months, prey such as dab, flounder, sole, and cod are taken.
 Breeding occurs mainly between May and August, with a peak in June, though some can be as early as March.